History of Sweden (1945–1967): Swedish neutrality in the Cold War

 During the Cold War, Sweden maintained a dual approach: publicly, the strict neutrality policy was forcefully maintained but, unofficially, strong ties were kept with the US and it was hoped that the US would use conventional and nuclear weapons to strike at Soviet staging areas in the occupied Baltic states in case of a Soviet attack on Sweden.
 Over time and due to the official neutrality dogma, fewer and fewer Swedish military officials were aware of the military cooperation with the west, making such cooperation in the event of war increasingly difficult.
 At the same time, Swedish defensive planning was completely based on help from abroad in the event of war.
 The fact that it was not permissible to mention this aloud eventually led to the Swedish armed forces becoming highly unbalanced.
 For example, a strong ability to defend against an amphibious invasion was maintained while an ability to strike at inland staging areas was almost completely absent.
 In the 1970s and 1980s, Sweden's military expenditure per capita was the highest in the world.
-Because of neutrality politics, most military equipment was produced and developed in Sweden by companies such as SAAB, Kockums, Bofors and Hägglunds (today BAE Systems AB).
+Because of neutrality politics, most military equipment was produced and developed in Sweden by companies such as SAAB, Kockums, Bofors and Hägglund & Söner.
 Prime minister Olof Palme summarized Swedish neutrality in a speech in 1985: Vi står för Sveriges oberoende i fred och kommer med fasthet att värna vårt territorium mot varje inkräktare (en: We stand for Sweden's independence in peacetime and will, with firmness, defend our territory against every foreign intruder).

 In the early 1960s, US nuclear submarines armed with mid-range Polaris A-1 nuclear missiles were deployed outside the Swedish west coast.
 Range and safety considerations made this a good area from which to launch a retaliatory nuclear strike on Moscow.
 The submarines had to be very close to the Swedish coast to hit their intended targets; as a consequence of this, in 1960, the same year that the submarines were first deployed, the US provided Sweden with a military security guarantee.
 The US promised to provide military force in aid of Sweden in case of Soviet aggression.
 This guarantee was kept secret from the Swedish public until 1994, when a Swedish research commission exposed evidence of it.

 As part of the military cooperation, the US provided much help in the development of the Saab 37 Viggen, as a strong Swedish air force was seen as necessary to keep Soviet anti-submarine aircraft from operating in the missile launch area.
 In return, Swedish scientists at the Royal Institute of Technology made considerable contributions to enhancing the targeting performance of the Polaris missiles.